 According to the FCC's 2018 report, 19 million Americans lack access to high-speed internet service.
 With high-speed access becoming a vital resource for access to job, educational and entertainment opportunities, there have been ongoing efforts to expand access to high-speed internet to all Americans, such as great options being offered like these viasat internet plans.
-These are five of the ways access is being expanded in rural America.
+Keep reading for more details on five of the ways access is being expanded in rural America.

 Electric Powerline Internet

 Internet service in New York City and other urban areas is pretty widespread, but many rural areas lack high-speed access.
 Broadband over powerline is a technology that would allow customers to receive high-speed internet access through their electrical outlets.
 This service would require users to purchase a powerline modem to plug into their electrical outlet, but would not require any additional wiring.
 Because most rural areas that lack broadband access already have access to either satellite internet for rural areas or electrical service, this emerging technology is particularly intriguing for expanding high-speed access to rural Americans.
 Because the technology can be implemented without building entirely new networks, it offers a lower cost option than fiber networks, however, there are drawbacks, such as signal interference.

 Much of the backbone of the internet is connected by fiber optic cable, which is widely considered to be the fastest form of broadband technology currently available for residential use.
 Internet providers have been hesitant to expand fiber networks to rural areas due to the high cost of installation, however, efforts are being made by many municipalities to entice providers to expand into their communities.
 Currently, about 25% of the United States has access to a fiber network.
 Because this technology is considered to be "future proof," because of the capability to support speeds many times faster than what is currently available, fiber is an attractive option for communities who wish to avoid spending a lot of money to provide access that may become obsolete a few years down the road.
 Fiber is also a good option for communities struggling with the high cost of maintaining copper networks.